How ICE is undoing Louisiana's move away from mass incarceration

 Rozas says the far-flung locations of the new ICE jails “can’t be anything but intentional.”
 ICE’s goal in contracting with these jails, advocates suspect, is to make it harder for immigrants to get access to counsel.
 To make matters worse, many documents have to be filed in person at the Justice Department’s immigration courts in Oakdale and Jena.
 At the Jackson jail, detainees must appear before an Oakdale judge via videoconference for their initial hearing.
 If Rozas is with a client in Jackson and needs to file something mid-hearing to push back against the ICE prosector, the hearing has to be delayed so he can drop it off in Oakdale, two hours away.
 “There’s no other court…where you have to file something to a remote location to then practice in a different remote location to remote back in to that other location,” Rozas says.

-Asylum-seekers represented by Rozas and other Louisiana attorneys are the lucky ones.
+Asylum seekers represented by Rozas and other Louisiana attorneys are the lucky ones.
 Most have to plead their cases on their own.
-Walter Corrales, a Nicaraguan asylum-seeker who has been detained at LaSalle’s River Correctional Center since February, was one of them.
+Walter Corrales, a Nicaraguan asylum seeker who has been detained at LaSalle’s River Correctional Center since February, was one of them.
 He lost his case and is now appealing.
 Speaking by phone from River, Corrales says he doesn’t know anyone at the facility who’s had an asylum claim granted by Louisiana judges.
-For now, Corrales lives in a room with about 60 other people.
+For now, Corrales lives in a room with about 60 people.
 The guards, he says, take them out for an hour of fresh air on days when they feel like doing so.
-Like many other immigrants in Louisiana, he was first sent to a prison in rural Mississippi, operated by the private prison company CoreCivic, where ICE is now keeping about a thousand people at a time.
+Like many immigrants in Louisiana, he was first sent to a prison in rural Mississippi, operated by the private prison company CoreCivic, where ICE is now keeping about a thousand people at a time.
 Corrales says he fled Nicaragua after being attacked for protesting the country’s authoritarian president, Daniel Ortega, but he calls his roughly three weeks at the Mississippi prison the worst period of his life.

 For Corrales and others unfortunate enough to be sent to Louisiana, deportation is the norm.
 At the Oakdale court, where Reese has denied every asylum case in recent years, her colleague John Duck denies 83 percent of claims.
 Data is not yet available for the Jena immigration court that opened last year.
-At Jackson, asylum-seekers’ final hearings are expected to occur via videoconference with judges at out-of-state courts, according to Homero López, the executive director of the Louisiana legal aid group ISLA.
+At Jackson, asylum seekers’ final hearings are expected to happen via video conference with judges at out-of-state courts, according to Homero López, executive director of the Louisiana legal aid group ISLA.
 The video hearings are particularly problematic in asylum cases, where a judge’s subjective assessment of someone’s credibility is often decisive.

-Olga Badilla, a Los Angeles immigration attorney, represents more than a dozen LGBT asylum-seekers sent to Louisiana.
+Olga Badilla, a Los Angeles immigration attorney, represents more than a dozen LGBT asylum seekers sent to Louisiana.
 Usually when she’s representing clients outside of California, she can rely on local advocacy groups or lawyers to meet with the clients.
 “In this case, there’s nothing,” she says, given how few immigration attorneys and advocates there are in northern and central Louisiana.
-Immigration judges in Los Angeles approve 30 percent of asylum claims, according to the Transactional Records Access Clearinghouse at Syracuse University, and Badilla been shocked to hear Louisiana attorneys who are resigned to losing almost all their cases before filing appeals.
+Immigration judges in Los Angeles approve 30 percent of asylum claims, according to the Transactional Records Access Clearinghouse at Syracuse University, and Badilla had been shocked to hear about Louisiana attorneys who are resigned to losing almost all their cases before filing appeals.
 “From someone who practices in Los Angeles,” Badilla says, “it’s horrifying.”

 The latest addition to ICE’s Louisiana network is a LaSalle jail in Richwood, a town of 3,400 about 40 miles south of the Arkansas border.
 The town government opted to support the arrangement because it would be paid $1.50 per day per inmate, while LaSalle does the work of running the jail.
 Last Tuesday, Rozas picked up his first client at Richwood.
 He had already worked out the logistics when we spoke the next day.
 One of his attorneys would stay with family nearby, go to a hearing in the morning, then drive an hour to Jackson, then drive another two to River.
 Driving back to Rozas’ Baton Rouge office would require two more hours of driving.

 Armstrong, the Loyola professor, says advocates might have pushed for criminal justice reform to include provisions that made it harder for jails to contract with ICE if they had anticipated an immigration detention boom.
-“In hindsight, the state-sentenced population does not operate in a vacuum,” she explains.
+“In hindsight, the state-sentenced population does not operate in a vacuum,” she says.
 “It is an interlocking system with certain release valves.”

 Of immigrants, Armstrong adds, “We didn’t think about that population.
 And perhaps we should have.”